-NOTE: There are 5 choices to fulfill the Ethics requirement and no student may take more than one Ethics class from among LAW-132, LAW-150 and LAW-151 (must take both), LAW-152, LAW-153, and LAW-154 without prior approval of John Parry or Libby Davis.
+NOTE: There are 5 choices to fulfill the Ethics requirement and no student may take more than one Ethics class from among LAW-132, LAW-150 and LAW-151 (must take both), LAW-152, LAW-153, and LAW-154 without prior approval of Associate Dean John Parry or Associate Dean Libby Davis.

-This is a two-part course about the law and ethics of lawyering, with particular emphases on public interest lawyering and environmental litigation.
+- Description: This is a two-part, year-long, course about the law and ethics of lawyering, with particular emphases on public interest lawyering and environmental litigation.
 During the first semester, the course will survey the laws, disciplinary rules and principles governing the practice of lawyers and the organization of the legal profession.
 Topics include the allocation of regulatory authority over the legal profession, confidentiality, conflicts of interest, attorney duties, and judicial conduct.
 During the second semester, the course will develop a theoretical frame for examination of ethical duties and conduct, and challenge students to apply the rules they have learned to situations likely to arise in public interest law and environmental litigation.
 Completion of both parts will fulfill the legal professionalism requirement.